 Signs of meth withdrawal appear if the user suddenly stops taking the drug, skipped a dose, or is going through detox.
 After the crash or initial withdrawal symptoms, the person will go into active withdrawal unless they take another dose of meth.
 Withdrawal symptoms can appear within 24 hours of the last dose and continue as long as three weeks or more.

 There is no telling which symptoms a person may experience.
 It depends on the type of meth abused, how long, and if there is an underlying mental disorder.
-The following is a list of meth comedown symptoms.
-Some are like the opposite of the hype users get from misusing meth.
+The following is a list of meth withdrawal symptoms:

 - Fatigue or lethargy